How To Plant Perennial Plants

 • If you will grouping various perennial plants together in a garden, use marker spray paint, flour, or a garden hose to outline the shape of your perennial garden on the ground.

 • (Optional) - Disperse a 1 to 2 inch layer of compost, such as mushroom compost, composted manures, or your own home made compost, over the garden area.
 Till or turn amendments in to a depth of 6 inches or so.
 No need to add fertilizer.
 After tilling rake smooth.
-You are almost ready to begin planting.Note: It's okay not to till or turn the soil in your perennial garden.
+You are almost ready to begin planting.
+Note: It's okay not to till or turn the soil in your perennial garden.
 You can add ammendments later when planting plants individually in undisturbed soil.

-• Set all of the perennials out in your garden, making sure to space properly to allow for future growth, and allowing space for perennials you couldn't find right away but intend to plant later.
+• Set all of the perennial plants out in your garden, making sure to space properly to allow for future growth, and allowing space for perennials you couldn't find right away but intend to plant later.
 Use marker paint to draw circles in the garden that indicate the width of missing perennials that will be planted later.

 • Now you can begin planting.
 If you tilled the garden bed and added compost dig the planting hole the same size as the root ball of the plant.
-If you did not till the soil, dig the planting hole 2 to 3 times the width and a few inches deeper than the root ball.
-Mix compost at a 50/50 ratio with soil removed from the planting hole.
-Set plant in hole and backfill around root ball, making sure that the top edge of the rootball is at ground level or slightly above to allow for settling.
-Make sure to tamp soil mixture lightly as you back fill to remove any air pockets.
+If you did not till the soil, dig the planting hole 2 to 3 times the width and a few inches deeper than the root ball or at least 12 inches wide.
+The wider the planting hole the better.

 • Mulch garden with a 1 to 2 inch layer of aged wood mulch, pine straw, or compost.